sylido/meteor-jade/README.md

-pacreach:jade 0.5.5
+sylido:jade 0.5.6
 ==================

-Jade compiler for Meteor with support for imports and local packages in Meteor 1.3 and up.
+Jade compiler for Meteor with support for imports and local packages in Meteor 3.2.2 and up.

+This NEW package is a fork of [`pacreach:jade`](https://github.com/pacreach/meteor-jade) with updated Meteor 3.2.2 dependencies.

+## History
-This package is a fork of [`dalgard:jade`](https://github.com/dalgard/meteor-jade) with added updates from the master branch at [`mquandalle:jade`](https://github.com/mquandalle/meteor-jade).
+This OLD package is a fork of [`dalgard:jade`](https://github.com/dalgard/meteor-jade) with added updates from the master branch at [`mquandalle:jade`](https://github.com/mquandalle/meteor-jade).
 This fork uses the Meteor 1.2 build system, and hence works with imports and local packages.

 If you use `manuel:viewmodel` this fork is for you, supporting dynamic variables and attribute interpolation.

 #### Install

-`meteor add pacreach:jade`
+`meteor add sylido:jade` (if not published to atmosphere, just install locally in packages folder)

 #### Readme